nisaakan/DSA210-Project/README.md

 - Can screen time management improve well-being and productivity?
 This project isn’t just about data analysis; it’s about using insights to promote healthier digital habits and better mental health.

+- We fail to reject the null hypothesis as the p-values are > 0.05.
+There is no statistically significant relationship between screen time and sleep duration.
+However, trends show that excessive screen time and low physical activity may be linked to higher stress levels.
+- This study supports the idea that healthy tech habits and physical activity play a role in mental health, but further analysis with more granular data is needed.
 ---